msotiroff/EasyDynamo/README.md

 }
 ```
 ### How to create a dynamo table by code first aproach.
-You can run a simple code (using the facade method EnsureCreatedAsync) on building your application to ensure all the tables for your models are created:
+You can run a simple code (using the facade method EnsureCreatedAsync) on building your application to ensure all the tables for your models are created before your application has started:

 #### 1. Directly get the context instance from the application services in Startup.cs (not recommended, because the resourses can be disposed before tables have been created).
 ```csharp